Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: The GECM Approach Towards the Mixture of Hyperbolic and Student- Error Models

-Moreover, to ensure differentiability of the objective function, we replace the mixture of point mass at zero and a continuous prior (point mass spike-and-slab prior) on the regression coefficients by a continuous spike-and-slab prior.
+Second, to ensure differentiability of the objective functions, we replace the mixture of point mass at zero and a continuous prior (point mass spike-and-slab prior) on the regression coefficients by a continuous spike-and-slab prior.
 That is, we consider a mixture of two continuous distributions as the prior, where one component (spike) is concentrated around zero, while the other component (slab) is more diffuse.
 Such a prior shrinks the coefficients for the noise variables towards zero, but cannot enforce them to be exactly zero.
 Therefore, the modal estimate of $\bm{\beta}$ does not explicitly drop any covariate from the model.
-For the remaining parameters $\bm{\gamma}$, $\rho^2$, $\tau^2$ and $\theta$, we retain the priors in \eqref{eq:g-hem_lik-priors}.
-In a nutshell, the priors used for the ECM step are stated below: